 Im afraid this post is over quota for sunsets and photos of me.
 There’s just not that much else out there.

 It’s a strange thing, a first Atlantic crossing.
 An experience different from anything done before.
-Heralded by those who have yet to do it as the ultimate trip, the big one, the final test – and yet, to those that have crossed this large pond before, once or several times, it becomes less impressive – the milk run, being blown to the trades to the amusement park which is the Caribbean.
+Heralded by those who have yet to do it as the ultimate trip, the big one, the final test – and yet, to those that have crossed this large pond before, once or several times, it becomes less impressive – the milk run, being blown by the trades to the amusement park which is the Caribbean.

 The scary thing about any ocean crossing is how far away from help you are, how far from a pontoon, a shop or a hospital, or even from a shallow bay where you can anchor and rest easy for a night.
 And on a singlehanded crossing, how far you are from a second opinion, a third hand, or even just some casual conversation.